by John Salt

 A pressurized tank solves these problems by pushing exhaust gas pressure into the vent.
 Even if the vent is covered by fuel, the exhaust pressure will prevent a vacuum from forming in the fuel tank or allow fuel to leak out the vent.

 I must point out that for a pressurized RC fuel tank to work, it must be a closed system.
-By this I mean the vent inlet from the muffler and the fuel outlet to the engine must be the only two openings in the tank.
+By this I mean the vent inlet from the muffler and the fuel outlet from the tank clunk line to the engine must be the only two functioning openings in the tank while the engine is running.

-If you have a separate fill vent tube, the system pressure will simply escape through the second vent.
-I have seen a few people make this mistake with RC nitro cars, boats, planes, and helis.
-You can have a separate fill line; just make sure it is plugged off after filling.
+If you have a third separate fill vent tube, the system pressure will simply escape through that second vent.
+You can have a separate fill line; just make sure it is plugged off after filling or use a special fill valve that automatically closes after re-fueling.

-I am not going to go into the various devices used to add fuel to your tank such as pumping or using a fuel bulb or squeeze bottle.
-I want to talk about the correct method of refueling your nitro RC helicopter, or any nitro model for that mater.
+I'm not going to go into the various devices used to add fuel to your tank such as pumping or using a nitro fuel squeeze bottle.
+I want to talk about the correct method of refueling your nitro RC helicopter, or any nitro / fuel powered model for that mater.

 Never refuel through the vent in a closed system!

-If you try to refuel through the vent, you will be pressurizing the fuel tank with fuel so much so that you simply won’t be able to pump anymore in.
-The other concern is the high pressure created in the tank will force the fuel into, and completely flood out your engine.
+If you try to refuel through the single vent, you will be pressurizing the fuel tank with fuel as it fills up.
+As the pressure builds in the tank, the fuel will be forced through the clunk line into the engine's carburetor, and completely flood out your engine.

 If you try to start an engine that is full of raw fuel, you run the risk of hydro locking the piston and bending the connecting rod or piston pin if you have a strong enough starter.

-Always refuel through the fuel supply line going to the engine or through a dedicated refueling line that can be closed off to prevent venting and spilling.
-This allows the air in the fuel tank to be displaced through the vent as fuel enters during refueling .
+Always refuel through the fuel supply line going to the engine carburetor or through a dedicated refueling line that can be closed off after refueling to prevent venting and spilling.
+Either method allows the air in the fuel tank to be displaced through the top vent as fuel enters during refueling but also allows tank pressurization after refueling while the engine is running.

-I highly recommend that you filter the fuel before it goes into the fuel tank.
+Speaking of re-fueling your nitro fuel tank, I highly recommend that you filter the fuel before it goes into the fuel tank.
+I call this "before tank filtering."

-Keep in mind if you use this method of filtering, you will have to refuel by a separate refueling line or refuel between the tank and the filter.
-If you refuel from between the filter and the engine, you will back-flush the filter into the tank and any dirt it catches from your fuel bottle will be on the engine side of the screen.
+When using this filtering method, you will have to refuel by a separate refueling line or be sure to refuel between the tank and the filter.
+If you refuel from between the filter and the engine, you will back-flush and dirt in the filter into the fuel tank.